Basic Personal Service Agreements

 - When using a Basic PSA, a Department is responsible for (a) ensuring that such PSA is consistent with this procedure; (b) negotiating business terms and including the terms in the PSA; (c) determining any measures, such as background checks, that the vendor must take to protect any students with whom the vendor will be interacting and including those measures in the PSA; (d) securing the signature of the vendor; and (e) providing Procurement Services with a completed Attorney General Contract Submission Checklist.
 The Basic PSA process is designed for simple transactions that do not require the participation of a UConn Buyer to assist with sourcing and with the settlement of business terms.

-- This Procedure does not apply to Clinical Affiliation Agreements.
-Please see the Clinical Agreement Guidelines for such Agreements.
+- This Procedure does not apply to Clinical Affiliations Agreements, which must be effectuated under the Clinical Agreement Guidelines with the oversight of the Office of General Counsel.

 - A Confidentiality Agreement is required whenever a vendor will have access to personally identifiable information of UConn students or any other information (such as trade secrets) that UConn wishes to protect.

-- Notwithstanding anything to the contrary in this prcedure, the Director of Purchasing or an Associate Director may approve use of a Basic PSA under any circumstances the Director/Associate director deems to be in the best interest of UConn.
+- Notwithstanding anything to the contrary in this procedure, the Director of Procurement Services or an Associate Director in Procurement Services may approve use of a Basic PSA under any circumstances the Director/Associate Director deems to be in the best interest of UConn.

 - A Basic PSA may only be used as follows: